theskylighter/automatic-captive-portal-login-v2/README.md

 A simple Python script to automatically log in to the captive portal for MNIT Jaipur's internet service using HTTP requests and network monitoring.

 **NOTE :** `.bat` files are windows specific.
-For linux/mac users, you can use crontab to schedule the script to run at a specific time.
+For linux/mac users, you can use crontab to schedule the python script to run at a specific time.

 ## Pre-Requisites:
 - Python 3.x installed on your machine.